William Morris wallpaper designs: Technique

-Between 1864 and 1867, for his early wallpapers such as the Trellis, Fruit and Pacquerette, he experimented with printing them with blocks of zinc but decided that this was too complex and took too long.
+Between 1864 and 1867, for his early wallpapers such as the Trellis, Fruit/Pomegranate, he experimented with printing them with blocks of zinc but decided that this was too complex and took too long.
 He turned to a commercial company, Barrett of Bethnal Green, which made the first blocks for him in the traditional way from pearwood.
 For the printing, he turned to the firm of M.M.
 Jeffrey & Company of Islington, which eventually produced all of his papers.

 The technique used by Morris for making wallpaper was described in some detail in Arts and Crafts Essays by Members of the Arts and Crafts Exhibition Society published in 1893.
 The chapter on wallpaper was written by Walter Crane.
 He describes how the wallpapers of Morris were made using pieces of paper thirty-feet long and twenty-one inches wide.
 (French wallpaper was eighteen inches wide).
 The design therefore could not exceed twenty-one inches square, unless a double block was used.
 This was the greatest width for which the craftsman could comfortably handle and print the paper with a block.

 The block itself was made of wood twenty-one inches wide.
 The design was first outlined on the block, and carved in wood, cutting away everything except for the part of the design to be printed in one colour.
 Details and fine lines were reproduced with flat brass wires that were driven edgewise into the block.
 The pigments, made with natural ingredients, were mixed with sizing or a binder, and then put into shallow trays, called wells.
 The long papers were passed over on wooden rods overhead, with the section of paper to be printed placed flat on a table in front of the craftsman.

 One block was used for each colour.
 The typical Morris design used as many as twenty different colours, but some were more complex.
 The Saint James design (1881) required sixty-eight different blocks.
 The printer painted a pad with the first colour, then pressed the block down onto the pad to put the paint onto its surfaces.
 Then he moved the block to the paper and used a hand press to print the color onto the paper.
 The location of the block was marked precisely with pins, so all the colours would align.
 This process was repeated time after time for the length of the first paper.
 When the colour on the first sheet was dry, he took another block and printed the next colour over the first and so on, colour after colour, until the design was complete.

 Producing a single set of a wallpaper design with this process could often take as long as four weeks.